jhucsf/spring2022/assign/assign05.md

 * Milestone 1 due **Wednesday, Apr 20th** by 11pm
 * Milestone 2 due **Friday, Apr 29th** by 11pm

+*Update 4/13*: Adjust weights so that MS1 and MS2 are equal

 # Overview

 In this assignment, you will develop a chat client program that communicates